elywin/nodejs_server/README.md

 <li>Create the routes</li>
 <li>Use the listen method with the parameters of "port" </li>

-<h3>run "node index.js" in ther terminal to start the server</h3>
+<h3>run "node index.js" in the terminal to start the server</h3>
 <li>in the url browser type "http://localhost:2000" to see the output</li>
-<li>to see the other page add to the url /home, "http://localhost:2000/home" </li>
+<li>to see the other page add to the url "/home", "http://localhost:2000/home" </li>